 2. Appointing The Executor Or Administrator: If you created a will, the court must formally appoint the person you named in your will as your executor before they can legally act on your behalf.
 If you died without a will, the court will appoint someone—typically your closest living relative—to serve in this role, known as your personal representative or administrator.

 In some cases, the court might require your executor to post a bond before they can serve.
-The bond functions as an insurance policy to reimburse the estate in the event the executor makes a serious error during probate that financially damages the estate.
+The bond functions as an insurance policy to reimburse the estate in the event the executor makes a serious error during that financially damages the estate.

-3. Locating & Valuing Your Assets: Once probate begins, the executor must identify, locate, and take possession of all of your assets, so they can be appraised to determine the total value of your estate.
+3. Locating & Valuing Your Assets: Once begins, the executor must identify, locate, and take possession of all of your assets, so they can be appraised to determine the total value of your estate.
 This includes not only those assets listed in your will and other estate planning documents, but also those you may have not included in your estate plan.
 This is why keeping a regularly updated inventory of your assets is so important.

 Any assets the executor is unable to locate will end up in our state’s Department of Unclaimed Property.
 Across the U.S., there is more than $58 billion (yes, that’s billion with a ‘b’) of assets stuck in state Departments of Unclaimed Property.
 Fortunately, this is easy to prevent when you work with us.
 As your Personal Family Lawyer®, we will not only help you create a comprehensive asset inventory, we will make sure this inventory stays updated throughout your lifetime.

-In the case of real estate, although the executor is not expected to actually move into your home or other residence, he or she is required to ensure that your mortgage, homeowners insurance, and property taxes are paid while probate is ongoing.
+In the case of real estate, although the executor is not expected to actually move into your home or other residence, he or she is required to ensure that your mortgage, homeowners insurance, and property taxes are paid while is ongoing.
 These and all other debts can be paid from your estate.

 Once all of your assets have been located, the executor must determine their value, which is typically done using financial statements and/or appraisals.
 From there, the combined value of all of your assets is used to estimate the total value of your estate.